apache/flink/README.md

 2. Add the "macroparadise" compiler plugin to the Scala compiler.
    Open "Window" -> "Preferences" -> "Scala" -> "Compiler" -> "Advanced" and put into the "Xplugin" field the path to the *macroparadise* jar file (typically "/home/*-your-user-*/.m2/repository/org/scalamacros/paradise_2.10.4/2.0.1/paradise_2.10.4-2.0.1.jar").
-   Note: If you do not have the jar file, you probably did not ran the command line build.
+   Note: If you do not have the jar file, you probably did not run the command line build.
 3. Import the Flink Maven projects ("File" -> "Import" -> "Maven" -> "Existing Maven Projects")
 4. During the import, Eclipse will ask to automatically install additional Maven build helper plugins.
 5. Close the "flink-java8" project.
 Since Eclipse Kepler does not support Java 8, you cannot develop this project.